GraphChase: A Platform and Benchmark for Urban Network Security Games: Introduction

 \section{Introduction}

-In the field of AI research, a lot of focus has been placed on computing a Nash equilibrium \citep{nash1951non,shoham2008multiagent} in two-player zero-sum extensive-form games, where both players receive opposing payoffs \citep{zinkevich2008regret,moravcik2017,brown2018superhuman}.
-In this scenario, a Nash equilibrium can be computed in polynomial time based on the size of the extensive-form game \citep{shoham2008multiagent}.
-Recent significant achievements, such as achieving superhuman performance in the heads-up no-limit Texas hold'em poker game \citep{moravcik2017,brown2018superhuman}, demonstrate that researchers have a good understanding of the problem of computing a Nash equilibrium in two-player zero-sum extensive-form games, both in theory and in practice.
-However, the problem of computing a Nash equilibrium in multiplayer games is not as well understood, as it is generally a challenging task \citep{chen20053,zhang2023computing}.
-Therefore, more and more AI researchers focus on solving multiplayer games \citep{brown2019superhuman,meta2022human,carminati2022marriage,zhang2023team,mcaleer2023teampsro,zhang2024dag}

-To facilitate the development of designing efficient learning algorithms for solving multiplayer games, we propose a multiplayer game platform for solving Urban Network Security Games (\textbf{UNSGs}) that model the following real-world situations.
-In urban areas, ensuring public safety and security is crucial for law enforcement agencies.
-One significant challenge they face is the high number of innocent bystanders who are injured or killed during police pursuits \citep{rivara2004motor}.
-It's essential to develop effective strategies that allow multiple officers to apprehend fleeing criminals while minimizing risks to civilians and property damage.
-This paper focuses on responding to major incidents such as terrorist attacks or bank robberies, where police officers need to swiftly intercept the attackers during their escape.
-This requires efficient strategies for apprehending fleeing criminals, which can be analyzed and developed using structured approaches like UNSGs.
+In urban environments, ensuring public safety and security is crucial for law enforcement agencies.
+One important issue is the substantial number of innocent bystanders injured or killed during police pursuits \citep{rivara2004motor}.
+It is therefore essential to develop effective strategies that enable multiple officers to apprehend fleeing criminals while minimizing risks to civilians and property damage.
+This paper focuses on responding to major incidents such as terrorist attacks or bank robberies, where police officers must swiftly intercept attackers during their escape.
+Such scenarios demand efficient strategies for criminal apprehension, which can be naturally modeled as UNSGs.
+In UNSGs, urban road networks are represented as graphs, and multiple pursuers must coordinate their actions to intercept evaders before they escape through the network.